cbhud/Castle-Siege/README.md

 ### Normal Mode:

 Players respawn 5 seconds after death.
-It’s suitable for more casual gameplay where players can keep battling after death.
+Ideal for casual gameplay.

 ### Hardcore Mode:

-Players do not respawn after death, raising the stakes for each move.
+No respawns after death, increasing the stakes.

 Use `/cs type` to switch between **Normal** and **Hardcore**.